aaronst/macholibre/README.md

 imports, and tons more.
 Then it packs all of that information into JSON for ease of analysis and integration.

-## Python 2

-With Python 2 in its sunset years, macholibre has moved on to Python 3.
-However, for those of you that are stuck on Python 2, see the [python2](https://github.com/aaronst/macholibre/tree/python2) branch.
-No promises on long-term support, but the code differences right now are minimal and should be fairly easy to maintain.

 ## Dependencies

 This project requires Python 3.4+ to run, due to API changes in `plistlib`.